isomerpages/moe-spectrasec/_i-am-a/Parent/Sexuality Education.md

 will learn that it could lead to addiction and/or other risky sexual behaviours.</p>
 <p>This lesson is conducted separately for boys and girls in different classrooms,
 so that the students will feel more comfortable during the discussions.</p>
-<p></p>
 </td>
 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Understand and accept that as we work towards becoming our best self,
+<p>understand and accept that as we work towards becoming our best self,
 there will be times when we make mistakes, and recognise the importance of exercising moral courage in facing up to consequences</p>
 </li>
 <li>
-<p>Recognise that there are moral and legal consequences of risky sexual
+<p>recognise that there are moral and legal consequences of risky sexual
-behaviours, pornography access, and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, flouting copyright laws, etc.)</p>
+behaviours, pornography access and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, flouting copyright laws, etc.)</p>
 </li>
 </ul>
+<p></p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2 Week 5</p>